Certificate Login Errors

 It can and does happen!
 If you are attempting to connect with a CAC, please make sure that it is inserted and readable by your operating system.

 If you mistype the PIN or password on a soft certificate, the certificate doe not get sent over and you will not be able to login.

-If the user is presented with an error message in the browser that states a certificate is not presented or if the certificate selection dialog does not display the desired certificate, the most likey issue is a misconfiguration of the Operating System or Browser.
-Please see the sections in the knowledge base on Configuring Browsers, Supported Certificate, and Locked CAC for the most common solutions.
+If you are presented with an error message in your browser that states "no client certificate found", or if the certificate selection dialog does not display the desired certificate, the most likey issue is a misconfiguration of the Operating System or Browser.
+Please see the sections below for possible solutions: